 Surveyed municipalities and private institutions within the region did not indicate any MSW treatment procedures.
-Current waste generation, collection, and disposal methods employed do not lead to the need for MSW treatment.
+Current waste generation, collection, and disposal methods employed in the region does not lead to the need for MSW treatment.
 MSW treatment is not employed in the region but is not considered an inadequacy.